 Most of these are impressively well-preserved in the eponymous museum in Berlin.

-Most importantly, Pergamon was also the location of Ancient Rome’s most famous healing center, the Asclepion, my next stop.
+Most importantly, Pergamon was also home to Ancient Rome’s most famous healing center, the Asclepion, my next stop.

 Asclepion

-Asclepion was the principal medical complex during the Roman era and was the first psychiatric hospital in the world.
+Asclepion was the principal medical complex during the Roman era and the world’s first psychiatric hospital.

 Named after Asklepios, the god of healing, this treatment center has several existing structures that have survived the test of time, including a well-preserved theater and a fountain that spills healing water.

-You are probably curious about the theater — it was the source of entertainment for patients who needed to complete lengthy medical procedures.
+You are probably curious about the theater – it was the source of entertainment for patients who needed to undergo lengthy medical procedures.

 During my visit, drinking the sacred water flowing from an unappetizing plastic pipe was still deemed safe, although I would not recommend it to those with weak digestive systems.

-Hundreds of sick people still visit the site today, hoping to utilize an ancient healing method as an alternative intervention to cure a wide range of ailments.
+Hundreds of sick people still visit the site today, hoping to use an ancient healing method as an alternative intervention for a wide range of ailments.

 Pergamon and Asclepion can be comfortably explored in half a day.
 Afterward, I walked around Bergama to check out some lesser-known sites, such as the Red Basilica.